Permits & Regulations

 ENHANCED DIGITAL ACCESS

 We will continue our high-quality commitment to client service by being available via email, video conference or phone and, if deemed necessary, for site visits, inspections or feature staking.
 For existing files, submissions can be made digitally – and there continue to be several options to make payments so please consult with your file contact.
 You can help us by prioritizing your business-critical needs, ensuring submissions are complete, on time and digital where possible.
-General inquiries and new permit applications can continue to be directed via email to email@example.com.
+General inquiries and new permit applications can continue to be directed via email to firstname.lastname@example.org.
 Please make arrangements with us beforehand if you will be dropping off paper files or applications to our Head Office.
 Note due to the limited access staff has to the office, there may be delays in processing hard (paper) copy submissions.

 FILE STATUS COMMUNICATION